 Want to learn about the history of America and NYC?
 These eight spots will teach you more about history than the Hamilton soundtrack.
 From historic homes to museums, these interactive places are a great way to learn about our founding fathers and Brooklyn's history.
-This is the closest you'll get to hopping in a time machine.
+This is the closest you'll get to hopping into a time machine.

 Lefferts Historic House